Mikeyzgoat/NEWSgram/README.md

 ## Description
 <i>This python file runs in the background and obtains all the top news from google news feed directly onto your notifications tab.</i>

+## Requirements
+- Python 3.6 or Higher
+- A terminal, WSL or Command prompt, pointing to the directory where the file is at

+- Running Commands :
+`python3 newpost.py`

+- After the file starts execution it will be running in the background and can be terminated by typing `Ctrl + C` on the terminal. <br>

 ## Modules used
 * `GoogleNews` from `pygooglenews`
 * `notification` from `plyer`